Skip navigation

 • support initiatives like Oz Harvest and food banks to work towards zero food waste

-• establish Council education programs that reveal the problems with our current food system and ways consumers can make new choices to address the unnecessary waste of food, energy and
+• establish Council education programs that reveal the problems with our current food system and ways consumers can make new choices to address the unnecessary waste of food, energy and water.

 • work with local food producers to find viable avenues to market their crops

-• provide grants for innovative programs that foster behavioural changes toward sustainable food choices and
+• provide grants for innovative programs that foster behavioural changes toward sustainable food choices and consumption.

-Facilitating a climate of co-operation around food security
+Facilitating a climate of cooperation around food security

 Locally sustainable food choices start from infancy.
 Both individual and organisational choices will determine how this essential requirement is managed.